-In terms of the biology of avian influenza A(H5Nx), a low-quality evidence synthesis reported that the evolution and host adaptation of influenza A viruses in bovine species had been hindered until the emergence of novel influenza D virus in cattle, as some bovine host factors with potential anti-influenza properties may have provided influenza A virus resilience for bovines.(30) In addition, a new single study (pre-print) reported that influenza A virus receptors found in humans, ducks, and chickens were widely expressed in the bovine mammary gland and respiratory tract, which may explain the high levels of A(H5N1) virus in infected bovine milk.
-The authors expressed their concerns regarding the possibility of new genomic changes occurring within influenza A virus.(31) The authors of another single study (pre-print) concluded that infected cows may shed virus for two to three weeks.
+In terms of the biology of avian influenza A(H5Nx), a low-quality evidence synthesis reported that the evolution and host adaptation of influenza A viruses in bovine species had been hindered until the emergence of novel influenza D virus in cattle, as some bovine host factors with potential anti-influenza properties may have provided influenza A virus resilience for bovines.
+(33) In addition, a single study (pre-print) reported that influenza A virus receptors found in humans, ducks, and chickens were widely expressed in the bovine mammary gland and respiratory tract, which may explain the high levels of A(H5N1) virus in infected bovine milk.
+The authors expressed their concerns regarding the possibility of new genomic changes occurring within influenza A virus.
+(34) A study published in June 2024 reported that the European lineage HPAI A(H5N1) has the ability to cause infection and proliferate in bovine epithelial cells, similar to the North American lineage HPAI A(H5N1).
+(35) The authors of another single study (pre-print) from May 2024 concluded that infected cows may shed virus for two to three weeks.
 The study also found amino acid mutations associated with mammalian adaptation, indicating four months of evolution with limited local circulation in dairy cattle.
-Low-frequency sequence variants were also detected, which may lead to the increased probability of phenotypes that may increase interspecies transmission.(27)
+Low-frequency sequence variants among the infected cows were also detected, which may lead to the increased probability of phenotypes that may increase interspecies transmission.(30)